PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 production going.
 Things are looking good!
 But we have yet more useful jobs to do.

+Before getting to those though, let's set up a trade depot outside so merchants can bring us wagons of useful goods.
+Place that with :kbd:`b`, :kbd:`D` outside - wagons need a three tile wide pathway without traps, so this is the easiest way to keep it accessible.

+Next time traders turn up, just remember to check out the tutorial on :ref:`tutorial-trading` for a guide to the process.

 First up, we need to move our booze production down stairs.
 I want to set up a trade depot upstairs and I’ve decided I don’t want to leave the depot outside, and I don’t want to dig out any more of our limited